Stedelijk Museum Amsterdam: Collection

 In early 2010, the Stedelijk Museum partnered up with design agency Fabrique and augmented reality firm Layar to develop virtual art tours called "ARtours".
 Using smartphone technology, visitors are treated to additional stories and images about the collection both inside the museum and outside around the city.
 In the final phase of this project at the end of 2011, the public was invited to add their own stories, images, and other information through the open source platform.

 In 2018, a mural created by Keith Haring in 1986 on the Stedelijk Museum's storage facility was revealed after being covered by sheets of aluminum a few years after its completion.
 The 40-foot-mural is the artist's largest public work and was created for his first solo museum exhibition.

 Digitization

-In November 2009, the museum started a project to digitize the historical archive, which spans from 1895 to 1980.
+In November 2009, the museum started a project to digitize its historical archive, which spans from 1895 to 1980.
 The archive contains around 1.5 million documents in around 7,000 folders, and includes correspondence letters of the director and buyer records.
 Ownership of the documents has been officially transferred to the Amsterdam City Archive, but the documents will remain in the Stedelijk Museum until the digitization project is completed.